The purpose of this information is to acquaint prospective vendors with the purchasing policies and practices of the City of Decatur.

 The bidders list is consulted when a good or service is sought.
 Bidders will be contacted on a rotational basis.
 However, the volume of purchases in certain commodity areas may not be sufficient to warrant a list.

 The City selects bidders who have a record of being responsive in fulfilling contracts in a timely manner at a fair and reasonable price.
+In August 2022, the Decatur City Council adopted a opens in a new windowpolicyopens PDF file establishing preferences for Minority Business Enterprises (MBE) in Procurement. opens in a new windowMore MBE resources

 Vendors will be removed from the bidders mailing list when they indicate a lack of interest in responding to solicitations, for failure to perform under the contract provision, or by submitting a written request to do so.
 The Purchasing Supervisor may remove a vendor from the bidders list for specific unsatisfactory performance.
 In addition, a vendor is removed from the bidders list who does not respond to three (3) consecutive bid invitations or solicitations.